karthik-cj/Selfout_Server/Readme.md

 #selfout_server
-This is a simple back-end code written in Node Js for a Self Checkout Application.
+This is a simple back-end code written in Node Js for a Self Checking Out Application.

 #Description
 Selfout is a Mobile Application build using Flutter , Node Js and Mongodb.